bdwilson/security-guidance/SecurityChecklist.md

 An up-to-date digital copy with links is available here: https://github.com/bdwilson/security-checklist

-An up-to-date digital copy with links is available here: https://github.com/bdwilson/security-checklist

 # Checklist Instructions

 Your security awareness at home directly effets your security awareness at work, so